Multiscale scattered data analysis in samplet coordinates: Numerical results

 The error is evaluated on a finer set of 2\,000\,000 points, which are randomly selected once from the original dataset.
 The evaluation set remains fixed throughout all experiments to ensure consistency in error measurement.
-The results using the Mat\'ern-1/2 and Mat\'ern-3/2 RBFs are shown in Tables \ref{tab:LucyResults12} and \ref{tab:LucyResults32}.
+The results using the Mat\'ern-1/2 and Mat\'ern-3/2 RBFs are shown in Tables \ref{tab:LucyResults12} and \ref{tab:LucyResults32}, respectively.

 We observe that the $C^0$-smooth Matérn-1/2 RBF performs better in this scenario, primarily due to the improved conditioning of the associated generalized Vandermonde matrix.
-In both cases, the approximation error reaches the compression error of $10^{-4}$.
+In both cases, the approximation error is higher than the compression error $\kappa = 10^{-5}$.

-A visualization of the solution on all five levels \(\ell=1,\ldots, 5\) using the Mat\'ern-1/2 RBF and not-nested points is depicted in Figure \ref{fig:Lucy}.
+A visualization of the solution on all five levels \(\ell=1,\ldots, 5\) using the Mat\'ern-1/2 RBF and non-nested points is depicted in Figure \ref{fig:Lucy}.